Double-ringed Pennant

 Celithemis verna

-A delicate gem of the wetlands, the Double-ringed Pennant is known for its graceful perching and the striking pale rings that tip its dark tail.
-This elusive skimmer is a favorite for backyard pond owners looking to witness the beauty of North American dragonflies.
+A gem of the eastern wetlands, the Double-ringed Pennant is a master of the 'sit-and-wait' hunt.
+This small, elegant skimmer is a favorite for backyard observers who appreciate the intricate beauty of dragonfly wing patterns.

 Quick Identification